ideasman42/the_joy_of_life_drawing/book.rst

    :align: left

-Using the broad edge of the Graphite Block, and applying pressure to one end more than the other, I travelled around my model ? form using broad 'dark to light strokes'.
+Using the broad edge of the Graphite Block, and applying pressure to one end more than the other, I travelled around my model's form using broad 'dark to light strokes'.
 These sweeps of my wrist were considered, not anxiously hurried.
 Outlines were drawn in afterwards...., were left loose, general, and essentially gestural, an abbreviated contour, and deliberately incomplete.

-Because the model (Ed' illustrated below) was in a crouching position, the whole form was encapsulated easily during this 5 minute pose.
+Because the model ('Ed' illustrated below) was in a crouching position, the whole form was encapsulated easily during this 5 minute pose.

-Illustration...Ed'.....5 minute pose.........Sept 2004
+'Ed'.....5 minute pose.........Sept 2004

-Session 8: Gestural Woman - Ails Modelling
+Session 8: Gestural Woman - 'Ails' Modelling
 ------------------------------------------
 Page 20